 The first successful summit of Everest was recorded by Edmund Hillary and Tenzing Norgay on May 29, 1953.
 But, there are some who believe that it was actually climbed much earlier.

-Back in 1924, a climber by the name of George Mallory, along with partner Andrew Irvine, were part of an expedition attempting to complete the first ascent of the mountain.
+Back in 1924, an explorer by the name of George Mallory, along with his climbing partner Andrew Irvine, were part of an expedition attempting to complete the first ascent of the mountain.
 The duo were last seen on June 8 of that year just below the summit but making steady progress upwards.
 Shortly thereafter, they simply disappeared, leaving behind a mountaineering mystery for the ages.
-Did they actually make it to the top nearly three decades before Hillary and Norgay or did they perish in the attempt?
+Did they actually make it to the top nearly three decades before Hillary and Norgay or did they perish somewhere below the summit?

 03 of 07